mcnole25/mcnole25.github.io/README.md

 # Introduction
 Current Version: v1.0

 Welcome to my website!
 I'll add pages whenever I feel like it.
 All pages are lightweight with some Javascript.
 I apologize about the light theme, other pages have a dark theme.
-This website was made on 08/01/2024. (or 01/08/2024 in american.)

 # Pages